What Research Shows

 RED Ahead (or Read Every Day to get Ahead) provides parents information and activities to help their young children develop the language skills they need to be ready for kindergarten.
 Based in two local Women, Infants, and Children (WIC) clinics run by the Hawkeye Area Community Action Program (HACAP), RED Ahead addresses the opportunity gap that exists for lower-income children.
 Modeling provides parents with the confidence to recreate the activities at home and the developmental screening provides parents tools to check if their child needs additional attention.
 RED Ahead then helps these parents get the services they need.

-RED Ahead families made great progress in 2015.
-Below are highlights of the program and how it impacts families in Linn County:
+RED Ahead families made great progress in 2016.
+Here are highlights of the program and how it impacts families in Linn County:

-- 2,024 families provided with developmental education and activities
+- Provided 3,024 families developmental education and activities

-- 109 children provided with specific activities to increase development
+- Provided 94 children specific activities to increase development

-Developmental screenings also show a strong growth in cognitive and early literacy skills, while demographic data shows that RED Ahead is targeting those most in need of assistance.
-For further results, click here to download the full Impact Report.
+Developmental screenings also show a strong growth in cognitive and early literacy skills, while demographic data shows that RED Ahead targets those most in need of assistance.
+Read the full impact report here.